Technical Assistance Advisory SPED 2014-4:

 According to IDEA, IEPs for students of transition age must include "appropriate measurable postsecondary goals based upon age appropriate transition assessments related to training, education, employment, and, where appropriate, independent living skills; and the transition services (including courses of study) needed to assist the [student] in reaching those goals."15 Our state's goal is that all students will have "the opportunity to reach their full potential and to lead lives as participants in the political and social life of the commonwealth and as contributors to its economy."16 In the rich context of Massachusetts' rigorous general education program, a carefully planned process of individualized, appropriate assessment and corresponding services for students on IEPs aged 14-22 helps prepare our youth to move confidently toward the future they have envisioned.

-1 See, for example, Technical Assistance Advisory SPED 2009-1: Transition Planning to Begin at Age 14, Administrative Advisory SPED 2011-1: Age of Majority, Technical Assistance Advisory SPED 2013-1: Postsecondary Goals and Annual IEP Goals in the Transition Planning Process, April 2013 Secondary Transition Capacity-Building Conference presentations and materials.
+1 See, for example, Technical Assistance Advisory SPED 2009-1: Transition Planning to Begin at Age 14, Administrative Advisory SPED 2011-1: Age of Majority, Technical Assistance Advisory SPED 2013-1: Postsecondary Goals and Annual IEP Goals in the Transition Planning Process.

 2 Technical Assistance Advisory SPED 2009-1: Transition Planning to Begin at Age 14.